you-fail-me/git-drift.nvim/README.md

 ### Force refresh

-Sometimes it makes sense to re-sync the plugin state without waiting for the next throttle timer, e.g. right after git push, pull, commit etc. This can be done with `reset_timers()` function.
+Sometimes it makes sense to re-sync the plugin state without waiting for the next throttle timer, e.g. right after git push, pull, commit etc. This can be done with `reset_timers()` function, which will force the indicator state to update on next tick.
 I personally use [lazygit](https://github.com/folke/snacks.nvim/blob/main/docs/lazygit.md) so tie it into lazygit close event:

 ```lua
 vim.api.nvim_create_autocmd({ "TermClose" }, {